 A paper is considered published if it has appeared in a peer-reviewed archived journal or in published meeting proceedings that are commercially available afterward to non-attendees in the form of archives (including digital).
 However, preliminary work described in posters, contest entries, or workshops from previous VIS conferences is generally not considered formally published, and may be resubmitted provided it includes substantial additional new material and the previous work is cited.
 See the VIS Workshop Publication Strategy section for rules governing what material from previous VIS workshops is eligible for submission to the VIS conference.

 At the time of submission, the authors must certify on the submission form that the submitted work is the authors’ own work.
-All submissions are routinely checked for plagiarism using IEEE Crosscheck and potential cases inspected in detail by the paper co-chairs.
+All submissions are routinely checked for plagiarism using IEEE Crosscheck and potential cases inspected in detail by the APCs.
 Plagiarism in any form is unacceptable and will lead to a removal of the submission from the review process.
-For more information, please see the IEEE plagiarism FAQ and the IEEE Publication Services and Products Board Operations Manual.
+For more information, please see the IEEE Publication Services and Products Board Operations Manual.

-All VIS papers undergo a rigorous review process involving at least four reviewers over several rounds of reviewing.
-Some papers may be desk rejected — rejected outright before it enters peer review — by the papers chairs if they determine that the submission is clearly out of scope for the VIS conferences, is written using poor language that precludes effective communication, does not follow the formatting guidelines, or is otherwise not appropriate.
+All IEEE VIS papers undergo a rigorous review process involving at least four reviewers over several rounds of reviewing.
+Some papers may be desk rejected — rejected outright before they enter peer review — by the APCs if they determine that the submission is clearly out of scope for the VIS conferences, is written using poor language that precludes effective communication, does not follow the formatting guidelines, or is otherwise not appropriate.